-In our Real Estate Services business, on January 21, 2014, we announced our agreement to acquire Cornish & Carey Commercial, and we expect this acquisition to close during the second quarter of this year.
-By adding the leading commercial real estate services company in the Bay Area and Silicon Valley, NGKF will greatly broaden the scope and depth of services it can provide to clients in Northern California and across the U.S. In our Financial Services business, on May 1, 2014 we announced an agreement to acquire Remate Lince, the leading Mexican interdealer broker focusing on interest rate derivatives and fixed income, and in February 2014 we purchased the assets of HEAT Energy Group, which specializes in East Coast U.S. power brokerage.
+In our Real Estate Services business, on January 21, 2014, we announced our agreement to acquire Cornish & Carey Commercial, and we expect this acquisition to close in mid-August 2014.
+By adding the leading commercial real estate services company in the Bay Area and Silicon Valley, NGKF will greatly broaden the scope and depth of services it can provide to clients in Northern California and across the U.S. In our Financial Services business, in May 2014 we completed the acquisition of Remate Lince, the leading Mexican inter-dealer broker focusing on interest rate derivatives and fixed income, and in February 2014 we purchased the assets of HEAT Energy Group, which specializes in East Coast U.S. power brokerage.
 We also continued to make key hires around the world.
-By the third quarter of 2014, we expect these additions to be accretive to earnings per share.
+We expect these additions to increase to earnings per share going forward.
 These investments underscore BGC's ongoing commitment to make accretive acquisitions and profitably hire, and we are confident in our ability to utilize our capital to achieve strong revenue and earnings growth going forward.